Budapest derby: Ferencváros and Honvéd rivalry

 The team from the 19th district of Budapest would win a further 4 national championships in the 1980s decade, including a three-peat, between 1984 and '86.
 They would also complete a league-cup "double" in 1985.
-The sides met in the 1989 Hungarian Cup Final where Honvéd won 1–0 to clinch their, fourth Hungarian Cup.
+The sides met in the 1989 Hungarian cup final where Honvéd won 1–0 to clinch their fourth Hungarian Cup.
 Ferencváros would have their own winless streak at Honvéd's stadium, between 1982 and 1989, with the streak being broken in October 1989, in front of 20,000 people, when FTC beat Honvéd 0-2.

 After experiencing another national title drought between 1981 and 1992, Ferencváros won their 24th league title in the 1991/92 season.
-The green and whites won two more league title's in the decade, while Honvéd were crowned champions in the 1992/93 season, where FTC, who finished 3rd place, were only 2 points off Kispest.
-The sides also met in the 1993 Hungarian Supercup, where Ferencváros beat Honvéd 2-1. the 1994 edition of the Cup featured a 2-legged final, featuring FTC and Honvéd.
+The green and whites won two more league titles in the decade, while Honvéd were crowned champions in the 1992/93 season, where FTC, who finished 3rd place, were only 2 points off Kispest.
+The sides also met in the 1993 Hungarian Supercup, where Ferencváros beat Honvéd 2-1. the 1994 edition of the cup featured a 2-legged final, featuring FTC and Honvéd.
 Ferencváros won both legs, and thus won their 17th Hungarian cup.
-In June 1999, Honvéd won their first game at Üllői Út in 10 years' time, with a late goal from Borgulya.
+In June 1999, Honvéd won their first game at Üllői út in 10 years' time, with a late goal from Borgulya.

 The 2000s were a decade to forget for both clubs, as Honvéd were relegated in 2003, for the first time since 1916.
 The red and blacks would get promoted after spending only one season in the 2nd Division, and would eventually close out the decade with 2 Hungarian cups, won in 2007 and 2009.
-Ferencváros, although becoming Hungarian champions in 2001 and 2004 (year of the league-cup "double", where Ferencváros beat Honvéd 3–1 in the Cup Final), were relegated in 2006, after not receiving a first-division licence, due to financial predicaments.
-This was the green and whites' first relegation in their over 100-year old history, and would not see the 1st Division again, until 2009.
+Ferencváros, although becoming Hungarian champions in 2001 and 2004 (year of the league-cup "double", where Ferencváros beat Honvéd 3–1 in the cup final), were relegated in 2006, after not receiving a First Division licence, due to financial predicaments.
+This was the green and whites' first relegation in their over 100-year old history, and they would not see the 1st Division again until 2009.

-In October 2013, Honvéd defeated Ferencváros at Üllői Út 1-2, in what remains their final victory at their rival's ground.
-In 2016, Ferencváros won the league for the first time in 12 years, while Honvéd were champions the following year, breaking their 14 year long league title-drought. in May 2019, Honvéd beat FTC 3-2, although Ferencváros became champions that night, regardless of the result.
+In October 2013, Honvéd defeated Ferencváros at Üllői út 1-2, in what remains their final victory at their rival's ground.
+In 2016, Ferencváros won the league for the first time in 12 years, while Honvéd were champions the following year, breaking their 14 year long league title drought. in May 2019, Honvéd beat FTC 3-2, although Ferencváros became champions that night, regardless of the result.
 Honvéd have not beaten FTC since, and were relegated from the top-flight in 2023.